tomeshnet/prototype-cjdns-pi/docs/MODULES.md

                                  "publicKey": "2scyvybg4qqms1c5c9nyt50b1cdscxnr6ycpwsxf6pccbmwuynk0.k"
                                }
                  }`
-Next you should restart cjdns with a `sudo systemctl restart cjnds` command. this will reload cjdns with the new config file. run a `status` command on your node, and make sure when it prints out the text, that cjdns is green with the text `[ACTIVE]`. if so, you have succesfully connected to the remote peer, if it says `[INACTIVE]`, then there might be a typo in your config file. make sure its formatted correctly (the config file is written using JSON).
+Next you should restart cjdns with a `sudo systemctl restart cjnds` command.
+This will reload cjdns with the new config file.
+Run a `status` command on your node, and make sure when it prints out the text, that cjdns is green with the text `[ACTIVE]`.
+Ff so, you have succesfully connected to the remote peer.
+If it says `[INACTIVE]`, then there might be a typo in your config file.
+Make sure its formatted correctly (the config file is written using JSON).

 ### Yggdrasil

-to connect to the "depreciated Systems" node via Yggdrasil, you must do the similar as above, but with qutie a few less steps.
+To connect to the "depreciated Systems" node via Yggdrasil, you must do the similar as above, but with qutie a few less steps.

-on the [Deprecitated systems](https://deprecated.systems/) website, there is a section outlining the info for Yggdrasil:
+On the [Deprecitated systems](https://deprecated.systems/) website, there is a section outlining the info for Yggdrasil:

 `"104.248.104.141:59168"
  "[2604:a880:cad:d0::45:d001]:59168"`